OpenTranslationBible/open-bible/en-GB/18.Job/md/job-34.md

 ## Job 34:18

-> Is He not the One who says to kings, ‘You are worthless,’
+> Is He not the One who declares to kings, ‘You are of no account,’
-> and to nobles, ‘You are wicked,’
+> and to nobles, ‘You are corrupt,’

 ## Job 34:19

 > who shows no partiality to princes
-> and does not favour the rich over the poor,
+> and does not favour the wealthy over the poor,
 > for they are all the work of His hands?

 ## Job 34:20